- Antitrust Litigation

 Supreme Court and Appellate Practice

-In the firm’s short history, our lawyers have argued 43 appeals before the Supreme Court of the United States, including cases involving a wide range of matters, such as arbitration, antitrust, civil RICO, communications, copyright, federal jurisdiction, federal preemption, intellectual property, securities regulation, transportation, and water rights.
-We have won significant cases in that Court in each of the last nine Terms.
-Our recent victories in the Supreme Court have included leading cases in areas such as antitrust (Bell Atlantic Corp. v.
-Twombly and Pacific Bell Telephone Co. v. linkLine Communications, Inc.), securities regulation (Amgen Inc. v.
+In the firm’s short history, our lawyers have argued 59 cases before the Supreme Court of the United States, including cases involving a wide range of matters, such as arbitration, antitrust, civil RICO, communications, copyright, federal jurisdiction, federal preemption, intellectual property, securities regulation, transportation, and water rights.
+We have won or settled significant cases in that Court in each of the last fifteen years.
+Our recent victories in the Supreme Court have included leading cases in areas such as antitrust (Apple Inc. v.
+Pepper, Bell Atlantic Corp. v.
+Twombly, and Pacific Bell Telephone Co. v. linkLine Communications, Inc.), securities regulation (Amgen Inc. v.
 Connecticut Retirement Plans and Trust Funds and Matrixx Initiatives, Inc. v.
 Siracusano), and federal preemption (Wyeth v.
 Levine and Altria Group, Inc. v.
 Good).
 During the Supreme Court’s October 2010, 2011, and 2012 Terms, five different firm lawyers argued a total of 17 merits cases and successfully represented the State of Tennessee in an original action, Mississippi v.
 City of Memphis, at the pleadings stage.

 In addition to our Supreme Court practice, the firm’s attorneys regularly handle matters in federal and state appellate courts throughout the country.
 They have argued in every federal court of appeals.
 In recent years, our lawyers have also argued multiple patent-related appeals before Federal Circuit panels and the en banc court.
 We also apply our appellate expertise at the trial level to shape litigation strategy and to ensure that legal issues are preserved and persuasively framed for appellate review.
 Our appellate lawyers have written articles and treatises on Supreme Court and appellate advocacy.
 In addition, the firm’s appellate practice has been recognized by The National Law Journal, The American Lawyer, and others for its results.
 The National Law Journal included the firm on its “Appellate Hot List” for 2011, 2012, and 2013.